jackchen240/interview/DataCleanupQuestions/README.md

 In this data file (sample_data.txt), there are three records.

-In your favorite scripting language (we use Python at MindMixer), write a few functions/methods that will:
+In your favorite scripting language (we use Python at mySidewalk), write a few functions/methods that will:

 • Convert all strings to Title Case (e.g. ``SUGAR LN`` becomes ``Sugar Ln``).
 • Remove stray spaces inside a string.